josefglatz/hide_sys_template/README.md

 Register your hook
 `$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['Core/TypoScript/TemplateService']['runThroughTemplatesPostProcessing']`
-in your TYPO3 sitepackage extension.
+in your TYPO3 sitepackage extension or use [b13/bolt](https://github.com/b13/bolt).
 All your TypoScript and sys_template relevant stuff is right in your sitepackage extension a.k.a.
-GIT repository. 🤩
+GIT repository. 🤩 (When using b13/bolt you're PageTSconfig is loaded automatically for great success)

 ---